Creating a Victorian Bathroom Suite on a Budget

-This Catherine Traditional High Level toilet is more than just a toilet.
+A traditional high level toilet is more than just a toilet.
 It’s a statement.
-The design is classic Edwardian, but the comfort modern as ever.
-Not only does this toilet look the bees-knees in a Victorian styled bathroom.
-Costing £220 it works as a beautiful, yet budget, focal point.
+The design is classic Edwardian, but the comfort is modern as ever.
+Not only will this toilet look the bees-knees in a Victorian styled bathroom, but it works as a beautiful, yet budget, focal point.

 Accessorise, accessorise, accessorise!
 Choosing the right accessories to compliment your more expensive pieces is an essential part of creating your Victorian bathroom suite on a budget.

 We love upcycling products to create a more vintage and homely feel.
 While Victorian classics like a freestanding bath set the tone of the room perfectly, some upcycled, vintage accessories will complete the look and ensure the compliments come flooding in.

 Taking an old mirror for example, and jazzing it up into a period piece is a great way to get creative while keeping your bathroom timeless and in keeping with Victorian design.
 Add a little something extra to your bathroom by pairing it with the vanity unit we mentioned earlier.

 Other accessories to help inspire and delight include a Victorian style light fitting to a touch of elegance and warmth to a traditionally designed bathroom for very little cost.